TheresaLui/SelfHelpContent_v2/articles/microsoft.costmanagement/costmanagement-cannot-see-subscriptions.md

 # Why don't I see my subscriptions in Cost Management?

 Azure Cost Management supports pay-as-you-go (PAYG), Enterprise Agreement (EA), and Microsoft Customer Agreement subscriptions.
-Cloud Solution Provider (CSP) subscriptions that are part of a Microsoft Customer Agreement supported by partners are also supported.  only supported as part of the
+Cloud Solution Provider (CSP) subscriptions that are part of a Microsoft Customer Agreement supported by partners are also supported.

 The following are coming soon: